scbhatia/Pirates-of-the-High-C-s/README.md

 # Pirates-of-the-High-C-s
-A simple game I made for my Software Engineering Class in C++
+This is a case-based OOP game that I made in my Introduction to Software Engineering Class using C++.
+It has a grid layout similar to Battleship.